Summary

 Diagnosis of lipoedema

-Visit your doctor if you have symptoms of lipoedema.
-Your doctor will examine the affected areas.
+Your GP will examine the affected areas.
 In most cases this will enable them to determine if you have lipoedema or lymphoedema, or swelling due to other causes.
 (Telling the difference between conditions that have similar signs and symptoms is called ‘differential diagnosis’.)

 Differences between lipoedema and lymphoedema